Description

 Applying this definition to our asset in some examples:

-• The ratio of return and volatility (Sharpe) over 5 years of Moderate Risk Portfolio for 401 is 1.31, which is higher, thus better compared to the benchmark SPY (0.6) in the same period.
+• The risk / return profile (Sharpe) over 5 years of Moderate Risk Portfolio for 401 is 1.09, which is greater, thus better compared to the benchmark SPY (0.58) in the same period.

 Sortino: